ponylang/rfcs/text/0000-http-streaming.md

 Yet to be determined:

-1. Transmissions of `Payload` response data to the client can only happen if the response is the "active" one within the `_ServerConnection` actor, according to the FIFO rule of delivering responses to requests.
-How can this be guaranteed?
-See below under *Inhibit pipelining*.

 2. Should `Payload.finish()` be required also for `OneshotTransfer` mode, for consistency?
 This would trigger transmission of the entire `Payload`.

 ## Dynamic creation of Payload Handlers